Jwilles/github-battle/README.md

 ## Github Battle

-Use this app to battle your friends and determine Githuub dominance.
+Use this app to battle your friends and determine Github dominance.

-It is build using React and you can find it deployed via Heroku at https://whatsmytemp.herokuapp.com/
+It is built using React and you can find it deployed via Heroku at https://github-friend-battle.herokuapp.com/

 ## Install